NAP Expo 2018 delivers vibrant exchange on climate change adaptation planning

 Participants stressed the need to continue to learn from each other.
 The UN Environment REGATTA project, an innovative regional support mechanism to strengthen capacity and knowledge sharing on climate change, was presented as a good practice.

-Participant Ms. Katoa 'Utoikamanu added, "All we need to do is to make sure we leave no one behind.”
+NAP Champion and the High Commissioner for UN-OHRLLS, Ms. Katoa 'Utoikamanu added in her closing keynote speech, "All we need to do is to make sure we leave no one behind.”

 NAP-GSP learning products